-In an article I wrote back in April (see How Low Can You Go?), scientists claimed to be on the path to determining the minimal number of genes bacteria need to survive (not in the wild, of course, but in the nutrient-rich, stress-free, competitor-free environment of the lab).
+In an article I wrote back in April, scientists claimed to be on the path to determining the minimal number of genes bacteria need to survive (not in the wild, of course, but in the nutrient-rich, stress-free, competitor-free environment of the lab).
 At that time, Mycoplasma genitalium held the record for the smallest genome at almost 600 kb with 480 genes.
 Of those genes, 382 are thought to be absolutely essential (as of last count!).

 Two articles published recently in Science1,2 make claims of having sequenced even smaller bacterial genomes.
 Carsonella ruddii, an endosymbiont (an organism that lives inside the body or cells of another organism) of the psyllid Pachypsylla venusta, has a genome size of approximately 160 kb with 182 genes.
 Buchnera aphidicola, an endosymbiont of the aphid Cinara cedri, has the smallest known genome size of its genus at approximately 422 kb with 362 genes.
 (The articles did not address the number of genes that are essential, but even so, the numbers of total genes of these bacteria are lower than the number of “essential” genes in M. genitalium.)